nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

     Think of a service worker as being a butler for your application, waking when needed and carrying out tasks for the app.
 Effectively, the service worker is an efficient background event handler in the browser.
 A service worker has an intentionally short lifetime.
 It wakes up when it gets an event and runs only as long as necessary to process it.

 The concept of caching is exciting because it allows you to support offline experiences and it gives developers complete control over what exactly that experience is.
-But, to take full advantage of the service worker and progressively incorporate more and more PWA capabilities also invites a new way of thinking about building web sites by using the  *application shell architecture* .
+But, to take full advantage of the service worker and progressively incorporate more and more PWA capabilities also invites a new way of thinking about building web sites by using the  <em>*application shell architecture*</em> .

 <strong>Application Shell (app shell):</strong> PWAs tend to be architected around an application shell.
 This contains the local resources that your web app needs to load the skeleton of your user interface so it works offline and populates its content using JavaScript.
 If the application shell has been cached by service worker, then on repeat visits the app shell allows you to get meaningful pixels on the screen really fast without the network.
 Making use of an app shell is not a hard requirement for building PWAs, but it can result in significant performance gains when cached and served correctly.